 We receive many emails from high school students asking about how to become a web designer.
-They often pick out graphic or Web design because of all the cool perks and stories they’ve heard.
+They often pick out Graphic or Web Design because of all the cool perks and stories they’ve heard.
 Perks like the lady who is having a limo drive her to her work every day, free admission to events, or the fantastic presents from clients after they designed something really cool for them.
 There are stories about the amount of free time, about what a lax profession it is, or that it is constantly changing.
 This post gives you a clear Web Designer job description.

 Well, forget about these dreams, it’s really not so easy at all, for most designers at least!
 There are some things that you should know before deciding to pursue a career in the world of graphic or website design.